momopay/sentinel/README.md

 **1.** Close the wallet

-**2.** Delete all files inside "desireconf" except for "wallet.dat" and "momo.conf".
+**2.** Delete all files inside "momocashconf" except for "wallet.dat" and "momo.conf".
 **Please make sure you don't delete wallet.dat!
 Backup it, for real, that's your coins!**

 **3.** Restart wallet, open sentinel-win64.exe, and let it sync!